-Quantities of mica in 3B (Misc.) thin and thick sheets were included in mound fill.
+Quantities of mica in 3B (Misc.) thin and thick sheets were found indiscriminately throughout the excavations.
+Some were included in mound fill.
 Two were more or less specific burial associations and some were found in the village and mound outwash.
 None of the pieces showed evidence of special workmanship.